Blue Ice Analgesic

 For external use only; avoid contact with eyes and mucous membranes.

 - add to hot water or any container where heating water

 - use with other creams, sprays or liniments

-- Keep out of reach of children.
+Keep out of the reach of children.
 In case of accidental ingestion, get medical help or contact a Poison Control Center right away.

-- Adults and children over 2 years and older: Apply liberally to painful area and massage until gel is absorbed into the skin.
-Repeat 3 to 4 times daily.
+- apply liberally to painful area and massage until gel is absorbed

 |BLUE ICE ANALGESIC

 |Delon Laboratories (1990) Inc.||243387722||manufacture(61734-021), pack(61734-021), label(61734-021)|

 Disclaimer: Every effort has been made to ensure that the information provided here is accurate, up-to-date and complete, but no guarantee is made to that effect.
 Drug information contained herein may be time sensitive.
 This information has been compiled for use by healthcare practitioners and consumers in the United States.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective or appropriate for any given patient.
 If you have questions about the substances you are taking, check with your doctor, nurse or pharmacist.